 Divorce Application Fee

-In Australia, the Family Law Act 1975 provides for the legal dissolution of marriage through an application to the Federal Circuit Court of Australia.
+In Australia, the Family Law Act 1975 provides for the legal dissolution of marriage through an application to Division 2 of the Federal Circuit and Family Court of Australia (FCFCA).
 The process of applying for divorce is the same in every Australian state and territory.
 A separated couple applies and pays a divorce application fee, which is currently $930.
 A hearing is typically held within nine weeks of the application, at which time the court will grant a decree nisi.
 A further month and one day later, the decree becomes absolute, and the court will issue a certificate of divorce.

 Prior to lodging an application for divorce a person should check that they are eligible to divorce, and supply all relevant documentation, as the divorce application fee may not be refunded if the application is found to be incomplete.